awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

-# Create a REST API as an Amazon Kinesis Proxy in API Gateway<a name="integrating-api-with-aws-services-kinesis"></a>
+# TUTORIAL: Create a REST API as an Amazon Kinesis Proxy in API Gateway<a name="integrating-api-with-aws-services-kinesis"></a>

 This page describes how to create and configure a REST API with an integration of the `AWS` type to access Kinesis\.